Academic Crush of the Week - Doctor Who

 I like Stephen Fry very much.
 I think much of his work is witty, clever, thought-provoking, savoury, sharp, challenging and many of those other words he used above.
 I particularly admire him for the visibility he has brought to mental health issues and all the work he has done to combat prejudice in that area.
 But on this particular point, as both a writer and a viewer - oh, and as an adult - I think he is simply wrong.

-First of all, a general point that a lot of commenters on this subject seem to have missed.
-We don't all like the same things in either our reading or our viewing.
+all like the same things in either our reading or our viewing.
 This doesn't make them right or wrong, it just means that some people don't like science fiction or westerns or thrillers or romance or whatever.
 The problem comes when people decide that because they don't like a particular genre it must mean that there is something wrong with it or that it is in some way intrinsically inferior.
 Now that really is wrong and patronising and snobbish and discourteous.

-Okay there have been times when I have plotted myself into a corner and wished that I was a science fiction writer who could invoke the space time continuum to get me out of the situation I've got myself into.
+science fiction writer who could invoke the space time continuum to get me out of the situation I've got myself into.
 But the reason that I love both Doctor Who and Merlin is that they can be surprising, savoury, sharp, unusual, cosmopolitan, alien, challenging, complex, ambiguous, possibly even slightly disturbing and wrong.
 I care about the characters.
 They are multi-dimensional and strong.
 The stories have fundamental truths to tell.
 The characters have difficult, even heartbreaking, choices to make.
 On top of that the episodes are fast-moving, they are funny and they are clever.
 For me that's the heart of good storytelling.
 The penultimate episode of the most recent series of Doctor Who was one of the best pieces of writing I've ever seen.
 Of course a balanced diet is important in many ways.
 But stories such as these are far more than junk food.

 Comments